-$H^{0}(N_{F/X})$ is the tangent space at $[F]$ to $\text{Hilb}_X(F) \cong B$, hence it can be identified with the tangent space $T_{b}B$ and the first coboundary map of the associated cohomology sequence is exactly the Kodaira-Spencer map of the family $f$ at $b$:
+The vector space $H^{0}(N_{F/X})$ is the tangent space at $[F]$ to $\text{Hilb}_X(F) \cong B$, hence it can be identified with the tangent space $T_{b}B$ and the first coboundary map of the associated cohomology sequence is exactly the Kodaira-Spencer map of the family $f$ at $b$:

-Being $H^{0}({T_X}_{|F})=(0)$, the map $\kappa_f(b)$ must be injective.
-This completes the proof. \end{proof} \begin{oss} If $f$ is a stable fibration then $h^{0}({T_X}_{|F})=0$ for all singular fibres $F$. \end{oss} \begin{proof} Let $F$ be a singular fibre of $f$ and consider the exact sequence
+Since $H^{0}({T_X}_{|F})=(0)$, the map $\kappa_f(b)$ must be injective.
+This completes the proof. \end{proof} \begin{fact} If $f$ is a stable fibration, then $h^{0}({T_X}_{|F})=0$ for all singular fibres $F$. \end{fact} \begin{proof} Let $F$ be a singular fibre of $f$ and consider the exact sequence